yxyangpa/yxyangpa.github.io/_pages/terms.md

 ## PhD training activities

+# TUM School of Management

+* Oct/20 – Feb/2021: PhD Course - Mastering the Review Process: Writing of and Responding to Peer-Reviews.
+By Prof. Dr. Jens Förderer (TUM).
+Organized by TUM School of Management
+* Oct/20 – Feb/2021: PhD Course - Economics of Aging.
+By Prof. Axel Börsch-Supan, Max Planck Institute for Social Law and Social Policy.
+Organized by TUM School of Management
+* Sep – Dec, 2020: Seminar Series Weekly - Consumer Behavior, Marketing and Society.
+By Katherine Milkman (Wharton) etc. Organized by Penn-Wharton Behavior Change for Good Initiative
+* Aug 14, 2020: Virtual Workshop - Grant Writing Workshop in Sport Management.
+By Tracy Taylor, Heath McDonald (RMIT).
+Organized by SMAANZ
+* Aug 03, 2020: Virtual Workshop - Advanced Measurement and Research Design.
+By Charles Hofacker (Loyola Marymount University).
+Organized by American Marketing Association
+* Jul 16, 2020: Research Seminar - Recalls and innovation: Own and competitor firm response.
+By Dr. Ariel D. Stern (Harvard Business School).
+Organized by TUM School of Management
+* Jul 02, 2020: Research Seminar - Freemium Killer Apps: Business Model Competition and the performance of digital PC games on steam.
+By Dr. Joost Rietveld (UCL).
+Organized by TUM School of Management
+* Jun 15-16, 2020: International Conference - Prospective Physical Activity, Sitting and Sleep consortium (ProPASS) 3rd Annual Meeting (Zoom).
+Organized by University of Sydney
+* Jun 03, 2020: Doctoral Colloquium - Shared Leadership as an Emergent Team Phenomenon in High Performance Sports Teams.
+By Christopher Mächel (TUM).
+Organized by TUM Faculty of Sport and Health Sciences
+* May 20, 2020: Webinar - Research Data Management.
+By Hedwig Bäcker.
+Organized by TUM Library
+* Feb 19, 2020: Webinar - Behavior Change Guide for Local Government & Partners.
+By Dr. Susan Michie.
+Organized by UCL Centre for Behavior Change and Public Health England
+* Nov 29-30, 2019:	Workshop - Latent Class Analysis.
+By Dr. Jörg Heine (TUM).
+Organized by TUM Faculty of Sport and Health Sciences
+* Nov 21, 2019: Sensorimotor Colloquium - Fitness tracker: yet another consumer trend or valid tool for assessment of physical activity and health status in health care.
+By Dr. Alexander Tallner (Univ.
+Erlangen–Nuremberg).
+Organized by TUM Faculty of Sport and Health Sciences

+# TUM Faculty of Sport and Health Sciences

 * Oct/20 – Feb/2021: PhD Course - Mastering the Review Process: Writing of and Responding to Peer-Reviews.
 By Prof. Dr. Jens Förderer (TUM).
 Organized by TUM School of Management
 * Oct/20 – Feb/2021: PhD Course - Economics of Aging.
 By Prof. Axel Börsch-Supan, Max Planck Institute for Social Law and Social Policy.
 Organized by TUM School of Management
 * Sep – Dec, 2020: Seminar Series Weekly - Consumer Behavior, Marketing and Society.
 By Katherine Milkman (Wharton) etc. Organized by Penn-Wharton Behavior Change for Good Initiative